 Instructions for Glazing

-- Pour the glaze over the top of the bundt, allowing this to drip down the sides and central hole.
+- Pour the glaze over the top of the Bundt, allowing this to drip down the sides and central hole.

 Leave a Reply